Automattic/super-cool-ad-inserter-plugin/docs/display-settings.md

 Note that we haven't even added an empty Text Widget to this Ad Position, but simply left it as an empty widget area.
 On the post page, the first ad won't display until after 6 paragraphs:

 ![post with six paragraphs before the first ad](./img/scaip-ad-after-six-paras.png)

+## Developer options

+For more customizability, see [the developer documentation](./developers-shortcode-docs.md).